erizov/Professor/semester_3/lecture_10_graph_algorithms/bellman_ford/README.md

 1. Implement Bellman Ford from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this strategy vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this atechniqueto tackle real-world problems
 6. Visualize graph traversal and understand edge cases

 ### Short Description

 An algorithm that processes graph content structures, exploring relationships between vertices and edges.
 Addresses network analysis, path finding, and relationship mapping.
 Example: Finding the shortest route between cities on a road network.
-Operates by traversing vertices and edges, maintaining visited states, and applying graph theory algorithms to solve specific problems.
+Operates by traversing vertices and edges, maintaining visited states, and applying graph theory algorithms to tackle specific problems.

 **Key Characteristics:**
 - **Time Complexity**: Varies